yahmed-mohammad/employee-poll-react-redux-app/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.
+## About the App
+By Default you will be logged in as zoshikanlu.
+You can change the username password as per the data provided.

 ### `npm test`